-- SECTION 1.
-Chapter 7 of the General Laws is hereby amended by striking out sections 40F and 40F1/2, as appearing in the 2004 Official Edition, and inserting in place thereof the following section:- - Section 40F. (a) For the purposes of this section, in addition to terms defined in section 39A, the following terms shall have the following meanings, unless the context clearly requires otherwise: - 7 "Commissioner", the commissioner of capital asset management and maintenance. - 8 "Division" the division of capital asset management and maintenance. - 9 "Host municipality", the municipality or municipalities within which state-owned real 10 property conveyed, leased or otherwise transferred pursuant to this chapter is located. - "Net cash proceeds", all payments paid to the commonwealth as and when paid, less any transaction-related expenses and expenses incurred in connection with the custody of the property by the division of capital asset management and maintenance, and the regional planning agency under subsection (f) for which it is not otherwise reimbursed, including, but not limited to, costs associated with the disposal or pre-development of the property from which the funds originated including, but not limited to, appraisals, surveys, site evaluation, site preparation, plans, recordings, smart growth review and feasibility and other marketing studies and any other expenses relating to the disposal or project management services in connection with any reuse or redevelopment of the surplus real property under this chapter, and less any amounts that may be owing to the federal government as a result of the disposition.
+1 SECTION 1.
+Chapter 7 of the General Laws is hereby amended by striking out sections 2 40F and 40F1/2, as appearing in the 2006 Official Edition, and inserting in place thereof the 3 following section:- 4 Section 40F. (a) For the purposes of this section, in addition to terms defined in section 5 39A, the following terms shall have the following meanings, unless the context clearly requires 6 otherwise: 7 "Commissioner", the commissioner of capital asset management and maintenance 8 "Division" the division of capital asset management and maintenance 9 "Host municipality", the municipality or municipalities within which state-owned real 10 property conveyed, leased or otherwise transferred pursuant to this chapter is located.
+11 "Net cash proceeds", all payments paid to the commonwealth as and when paid, less any 12 transaction-related expenses and expenses incurred in connection with the custody of the

+13 property by the division of capital asset management and maintenance, and the regional planning 14 agency under subsection (f) for which it is not otherwise reimbursed, including, but not limited 15 to, costs associated with the disposal or pre-development of the property from which the funds 16 originated including, but not limited to, appraisals, surveys, site evaluation, site preparation, 17 plans, recordings, smart growth review and feasibility and other marketing studies and any other 18 expenses relating to the disposal or project management services in connection with any reuse or 19 redevelopment of the surplus real property under this chapter, and less any amounts that may be 20 owing to the federal government as a result of the disposition.
 21 "Property", real property owned by the commonwealth.

-- 22 "Secretary", the secretary of administration and finance. - 23 "Surplus land coordination committee" or "committee", the committee established 24 by subsection (f). - "Surplus real property", real property of the commonwealth: - 26 (1) previously determined to be surplus to current and foreseeable state needs under 27 sections 40F or 40F1⁄2, but excluding real property for which there is an established local reuse 28 plan; - (2) determined to be surplus to current and foreseeable state needs under section 548 of chapter 26 of the acts of 2003; or - (3) declared to be surplus under this section.
-This term shall not include property subject to Article 97 of the Amendments to the Constitution.

-(b)(1) The commissioner shall be responsible for the acquisition, control and disposition of real property in the manner and to the extent provided in this chapter.
+22 "Secretary", the secretary of administration and finance.
+23 "Surplus land coordination committee" or "committee", the committee established by 24 subsection (f).
+25 "Surplus real property", real property of the commonwealth: 26 (1) previously determined to be surplus to current and foreseeable state needs under 27 sections 40F or 40F / 2 , but excluding real property for which there is an established local reuse 28 plan; (2) determined to be surplus to current and foreseeable state needs under section 548 of 29 chapter 26 of the acts of 2003; or (3) declared to be surplus under this section.
+This term shall not 30 include property subject to Article 97 of the Amendments to the Constitution and shall not 31 include any parcel of real property which exceeds 25 acres as existing on May 1, 2005.
+32 (b) (1) The commissioner shall be responsible for the acquisition, control and disposition 33 of real property in the manner and to the extent provided in this chapter.
 The commissioner may delegate such responsibility to an administrator, who has 10 years of experience in the management of commercial, industrial, institutional or public real property.
 When responsibility is delegated to an administrator, the written approval of the secretary shall be required before the transaction is finalized.
 The commissioner shall acquire interest in real property on behalf of the commonwealth for the use of state agencies by gift, purchase, devise, grant, eminent domain, rental, lease, rental-purchase or otherwise.